-KDI is working with LA Department of Transportation (LADOT) to develop a “Play Streets” program, enabling LA residents to temporarily close neighborhood blocks to traffic and convert them into spaces for recreation, exercise, and gathering.
+KDI is worked with the Los Angeles Department of Transportation (LADOT) to develop a “Play Streets” program, enabling LA residents to temporarily close neighborhood blocks to traffic and convert them into spaces for recreation, exercise, and gathering.
 We designed custom-built play pieces called “Wobbles” to help residents transform their streets and play in their favorite ways.

 LA is famous for its car culture, and the pollution and safety issues resulting from its traffic-dominated streets are a significant public health concern.